adambraimbridge/clairctl/README.md

-  push        Push Docker image to Clair report      Generate Docker Image vulnerabilities report version     Get Versions of clairctl and underlying services
+  push        Push Docker image to Clair report      Generate Docker Image vulnerabilities report version     Get Versions of clairctl and underlying services scanCluster Will scan all images in a kubernetes cluster

 Flags:
       --config string      config file (default is ./.clairctl.yml)